Updated: May 11

 Another great way to stay productive, while making a few bucks is to do a full spring cleaning on your living space.
 Trust me, after all the time you’re spending within this space, you’re probably going to get sick of your surroundings.

 That being said, I don’t want you to get rid of all your belongings and try to remodel.
-Now is definitely not the time for that, unless it’s been something you’ve planned and have the budget for, that’s an exception.
+Now is definitely not the time for that, unless it’s been something you’ve planned and had the budget for, that’s an exception.

 I’m simply recommending a spring cleaning.
 After all, we have the time and the nicer weather now, to be able to do that.
 Freshen up your space by: